-Though renowned as a shopping destination and an international financial hub, Hong Kong has a very unique culture, including quirky traditions and beliefs, local popular culture slang and weeaboo subculture groups.
-Find out more about the city’s culture through its legendary celebrities and popular figures – these are the Hong Kong icons that have made it into the history books and will always be treasured and loved in The 852.
+While renowned as a shopping destination and an international financial hub, Hong Kong has a unique culture, including quirky traditions and beliefs, local popular culture slang and weeaboo subculture groups.
+Find out more about this city’s culture through its legendary celebrities and popular figures – these are the Hong Kong icons that have made it into the history books and will always be loved and treasured.

 Hong Kong icons that the city will always remember